hakloi/python_portfolio/README.md

 __Graphs__ are data structures used to represent "connections" between pairs of elements.

+__Deque__ or a "double-ended queue" is a data structure that supports operations at both ends (i.e. enqueuing and dequeuing) elements in a queue.
+To add an element at the _beginning_ of the deque, we use the _deque.appendleft_ method, and to add an element at the _end_ of the deque, we use the _deque.appendright_ method.

 6. [Breadth-first search (BFS)](https://github.com/hakloi/python_portfolio/blob/main/practice/algorithms/breadth_first_search.py) -
-is a diferent kind of search algorithm: one that runs on graphs.
+is a different kind of search algorithm: one that runs on graphs.
 To implement BFS we use a _queue_.
-Breadth-irst search will ind you the path with the fewest segments.
+Breadth-first search will find you the path with the fewest segments.
 7. [Depth-first search (DFS)]() -
 the algorithm begins at the root node and then it explores each branch before backtracking.
 It is implemented using _stacks_. \
 8. [Dijkstra’s algorithm](https://github.com/hakloi/python_portfolio/blob/main/practice/algorithms/Dijkstras.py) -